Beena-Purushothama/BookHunt/README.md

 * The use of "pure" reducer functions makes logic easier to test, and enables useful features like "time-travel debugging".
 * Centralizing the state makes it easier to implement things like logging changes to the data, or persisting data between page refreshes

-# ad-placement - The BackEnd
+# BookHuntService - The BackEnd

 The Backend is a SpringBoot application, Developing Spring applications with Spring Boot is a real time saver.
 It gets you up and running quickly, and continues to make your life easier as you move to production and start releasing incremental updates to your application.